 When Lay brought him dried butterflies one day as a snack, not wanting to be disrespectful of local customs, Nick tried them and proclaimed them to be “pretty yummy”.
 Even after Nick left Koh Tao, Lay continued to keep in touch with Nick through regular voice messages (since his English was not great for writing).
 Nick was looking forward to our meeting Lay when we visited Koh Tao.

 When Nick was in Seam Reap, I had to smile when I got my daily update and it read “I quite possibly just had the best day of my life … the most magical experience I’ve ever had”.
 Nick went to the floating market on the lake In Cambodia with his tuk tuk driver Tom.
 They went to the orphanage and brought them rice and played with the children.
 Afterwards Tom took them to his local village and his mother’s house to play with the kids and share dinner with them.
-He had a ball lifting the kids like airplanes and flipping them around.
+At this moment, Nick had realized the massive gap between the poor and the rich.
+In rural areas, people were forced to make their homes from rotting branches that had fallen from nearby trees.
+With no heating during the winter months.
+However, in the Capital, things were very different.
+Citizens and residents had access to clean water, warm homes and the ability to move house with agents like Koh Samui Real Estate.
+Which was all very good, but, what about the remaining population living in poverty?
+After experiencing both lifestyles, Nick knew nothing could have beaten the time he stopped at a local village and started ball lifting the kids like aeroplanes and flipping them around.
 I am sure he was a big hit when he agreed to wear the Burmese Python snake around his shoulders!

 He wrote it was “pure happiness” to share his day with Tom and his family.
 It touched him deeply that the poorest of people could find so much pleasure from so little.
 With each passing day of travel, our advance travel scout was learning to value and respect the locals and their traditions.